This post may contain affiliate links, view our disclosure policy.

 - Beat in the eggs and the yolk one at a time.
 Wait until the previous egg is just barely mixed into the batter before adding the next one.

 - Stir the whole batter a few times by hand, being sure to scrape the bottom of the bowl, to make sure everything is incorporated.
 The finished batter should be thick, creamy, and silky.

 - Bake for 50-60 minutes.
 The cheesecake is done when the outer ring of the cheesecake looks slightly puffed and set, but the inner circle still jiggles (like barely set Jello) when you gently shake the pan.

-- When the cheesecake is done, turn off the oven and leave the cheesecake inside, with the door just slightly left open, and let sit and cool for 1 hour.
+- When the cheesecake is done cooking, turn off the oven and leave the cheesecake inside, with the door just slightly left open, and let sit and cool for 1 hour.
 Remove from the oven, take out of the water bath, and let cool completely on a cooling rack.

 - Cover and leave the cooled cheesecake in the fridge for at least 12 hours but preferrably 24 hours.

 - When ready to serve, cut into slices and serve with the raspberry sauce (recipe below) or whatever topping you want.

 - In a small cup, combine the cornstarch and two tablespoons of water.
 Mix well.
 Pour into the boiling raspberry mixture.
 Stir and boil over medium-low heat for 4 minutes or until the mixture has thickened.